leomaranhao/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15-1.png)

 **Yes, there are differences in activity patterns between weekdays and weekends, as seen on the plots.
-The weekends seem to have more steps, than the weekdays, during the afternoon and less steps during the morning.**
+The weekends seen to have more steps, than the weekdays, during the afternoon and less steps during the morning.**